Dementias 2026 Programme

 Alex Ruck Keene, Barrister, Professor of Practice, 39 Essex Chambers & King's College London

-James Warner, Honorary Clinical Senior Lecturer, Faculty of Medicine Centre, Faculty of Medicine, University College London
+James Warner, Honorary Clinical Senior Lecturer, Faculty of Medicine Centre, Imperial College

 -